masalinas/poc-csv-to-parquet/README.md

 # Description

-Convert any csv file to parquet file format in java using the last SpringBoot version 3.3.x with the last spark version 4.0.0.x.
-In this case we must to update the servlet version 6.x used by Spring with the previous one 5.x used by Spark using the property called **jakarta-servlet.version** with the value 5.0.0.
-Check the pom file of the project.
+Convert any csv file to parquet file format in java using:

+- SpringBoot 3.3.4
+- Spark version 3.4.0 with scala 2.13.
+- Jakarta servlet 4.0.3
+- Jersey version 2.36

 ## Test your API